awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

 The AWS Batch first\-run wizard gives you the option of creating a compute environment and a job queue and submitting a sample hello world job\.
 If you already have a Docker image you would like to launch in AWS Batch, you can create a job definition with that image and submit that to your queue instead\.

 **Important**
-Before you begin, be sure that you've completed the steps in [Setting Up with AWS Batch](get-set-up-for-aws-batch.md) and that your AWS user has the required permissions \(admin users do not need to worry about permissions issues\)\.
+Before you begin, be sure that you've completed the steps in [Setting Up with AWS Batch](get-set-up-for-aws-batch.md) and that your AWS user has the required permissions \(admin users don't need to worry about permissions issues\)\.
 For more information, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide\.*

 ## Step 1: Define a Job<a name="first-run-step-1"></a>